Pierre Ouellette

-Pierre Ouellette (born 1945) is an American science fiction author.
-He lives in Portland, Oregon.
+Pierre Ouellette (born 1945) is an American science fiction author and former musician.

+Career

+Music

+When Ouellette was a teenager and living in Portland, Oregon, he was a guitarist in many local bands.
+He was briefly a member of Paul Revere & the Raiders in 1963, and in 1964, was a founding member of Don and the Goodtimes, performing with them until late 1965, when he was replaced by Jim Valley; while in The Goodtimes, Ouellette played on the bands first five singles.
+In 1979, he was a founding member of The Sludge Bros.

+Writing

 He wrote the science fiction thrillers The Deus Machine (Villard Books, 1994) and The Third Pandemic (Pocket Books, 1996).
 Writing under the name of Pierre Davis, his third novel A Breed Apart was published in 2009 by Bantam-Dell.
 A fourth book, entitled Origin Unknown was published in July 2011.
 His fifth book, titled The Forever Man, was published in January 2014 by Alibi Books, a Random House imprint.
 His latest novel, Bakersfield, a crime story set in mid-1950s California, was due out in September 2018 from Jorvik Press.
-In 2000, Ouellette sold the advertising and PR agency he co-founded, and works as a video and film producer and guitarist when not writing.
+In 2000, Ouellette sold the advertising and PR agency he co-founded.